The Little Girl Next Door (1916 film)

-The Little Girl Next Door is a 1916 American silent 6-reel film on white slavery directed by Richard Foster Baker and M. Blair Coan.
+The Little Girl Next Door is a 1916 American silent drama 6-reel film on white slavery directed by Richard Foster Baker and M. Blair Coan.

 Based on the findings of the Illinois Vice Commission, the film features screen appearances by "two congressmen, several Illinois senators, the mayor and chief of police of Chicago, the entire investigation body, the Illinois legislature in a body, and a host of social welfare workers in the Illinois metropolis", according to coverage at the time.